-Jesus told a compelling story about a father with two sons.
+When confronted by the scribes and Pharisees, Jesus told a compelling story about a father with two sons.
 One son ran off to a distant country to lead a wild life, while the other stayed home and harbored bitterness and anger in his heart.
-Alistair Begg presents a fresh perspective on this familiar story of the Prodigal Son, drawing parallels that illustrate our desperate situation before receiving the undeserved love of our Heavenly Father.
+Alistair Begg presents a fresh perspective on this familiar parable of the prodigal son, drawing parallels that illustrate our desperate situation before receiving the undeserved love of our heavenly Father.

 11And he said, “There was a man who had two sons.
 12And the younger of them said to his father, ‘Father, give me the share of property that is coming to me.’
 And he divided his property between them.
 13Not many days later, the younger son gathered all he had and took a journey into a far country, and there he squandered his property in reckless living.
 14And when he had spent everything, a severe famine arose in that country, and he began to be in need.
 15So he went and hired himself out to2 one of the citizens of that country, who sent him into his fields to feed pigs.
 16And he was longing to be fed with the pods that the pigs ate, and no one gave him anything.